Python metaclass

 The creation process of Python class instance can be summarized in following diagram:

-2. Inside __call__ method, class’s __new__ method will be called to return the created instance object
+method will be called to return the created instance object - If success,

 Class creation